Terrabits/instrument-server-hello-world/README.md

 # Instrument Server Hello World

-Instrument Server Hello World is an [instrument-server](https://github.com/Terrabits/instrument-server) project which implements only one command:
+Instrument Server Hello World is an [Instrument Server](https://github.com/Terrabits/instrument-server) microservice that implements one *trivial* command:

 `id_string?`

+This command returns the `*IDN?` response of a single, connected R&S Instrument.

 ## Requirements